SauravMaheshkar/hivegraph/docs/README.md

 # HiveGraph
-Python Framework based on PyG for working with Graph Neural Networks
+Python Framework based on PyG for working with Representation Learning using Graph Neural Networks

 Currently has implementations for :-